asrvsn/ndgpy/README.md

 We could perform state estimation & control in the same execution context, but these could be arbitrarily complex -- although here a simple
 LQR controller -- and while we're doing so, we might miss out on readings for other critical applications (in this case, logging).

-This problem can be solved succinctly in `ndgpy` by declaring the sensor and controller in different execution contexts, by the dataflow graph
+This problem can be solved succinctly in `ndgpy` by declaring the sensor and controller in different execution contexts, as defined in
 `CartPoleSystem` below.

 ```python